British Virgin Islands

 Due to Mahali Mzuri's excellent location on the Kenyan plains, you’ll have a front row seat, not just to the annual great migration, but also to the abundant game you can see all year round.
 During our twice daily game drives, you will have the opportunity to see lions, wildebeest, elephants, giraffes and cheetahs, but that's just for starters!

 At Mahali Mzuri, our super stylish tented suites make for the perfect retreat during your stay.
 We can cater for up to 24 guests in the camp at any one time, so you are guaranteed peace and quiet, as well as excellent customer service at all times.

-Mahali Mzuri was voted as the 'Favourite Safari Camp' at the Condé Nast Traveller Middle East Reader's Choice Awards in 2017 and 2016, and came 2nd in 2018!
+Mahali Mzuri was voted as the 'Favourite Safari Camp' at the Condé Nast Traveller Middle East Reader's Choice Awards in 2017 and came 2nd in 2018!

 We believe in making a difference at Mahali Mzuri, and we're committed to ensuring our core Virgin brand values translate into the best possible experience for our guests.

-Most of our team members are Maasai and hail from the communities surrounding Mahali Mzuri.
+Most of our team members are Maasai and come locally from the communities surrounding Mahali Mzuri.
 Traditionally the Maasai depended on cattle herding for their livelihoods, but a number of jobs and development opportunities now come from the lodges and conservancies that attract visitors and tourists from all over the globe.